gramtoco/friendcoin/whitepaper/README.md

 ## 4. Frencoin Launch and Algorithm

-Frencoin was announced on April 30, 2023 and code was released for building the nodes for mining or making frens.
+Frencoin was announced on May 7, 2023 and code was released for building the nodes for mining or making frens.

 ## 5. Additional